PlanktoScope/PlanktoScope/docs/expert_setup.md

 ### Install Ultimate GPS HAT

 You can start by testing that the GPS module is working.
-Either install your PlanktoScop with a view of the sky, or connect the external antenna.
+Either install your PlanktoScope with a view of the sky, or connect the external antenna.

 Now you need to run the following:
 ```sh